Krishna K. Gupta

-Krishna founded REMUS (then known as Romulus Capital) while a hungry, entrepreneurial undergrad at MIT – first in a dorm room, then from a basement – in 2008 when the world was in recession.
-The original values that sparked REMUS remain at the forefront: building with (not betting on) visionary rebels founding technology-enabled businesses that rewire entire industries.
+Krishna founded REMUS while a scrappy, entrepreneurial undergrad at MIT – first in a dorm room, then from a basement – in 2008 when the world was in recession.
+The original foundation of REMUS remains at the forefront: partnering with visionary rebels to build (not bet on) technology businesses rewiring entire industries.

-Krishna often partners with (mostly B2B) entrepreneurs who have innovative technology or science at the core of their companies’ value propositions.
-He will chair the board of Presto and is also a board member of Allurion Technologies, Ceres Imaging, Cogito, Cohealo, Humanyze, PetaGene, Placester, Spotta, Vyome Biosciences, and ZeroCater.
-He has also served as an advisor to ClearMotion.
+Krishna partners with entrepreneurs applying AI to enterprise or helping modernize the healthcare system.
+He is also a board member of Ceres Imaging, Cogito, Cohealo, PetaGene, Placester, Spotta, Vyome Biosciences, and ZeroCater, and he has served as an advisor to ClearMotion.

-Krishna has helped many of these companies build powerful foundations and scale (from $0M to $15M+ in revenues) and has regularly added trajectory-changing value to his companies over the course of a decade, much as he has done with REMUS itself.
+Krishna has helped many of these companies build powerful foundations (from $0M to $15M+ in revenues) and has regularly added trajectory-changing value to his companies over the course of a decade, much as he has done with REMUS itself.
 He is always focused on “building to last.”

 Prior to REMUS, Krishna spent time at McKinsey & Company and JP Morgan, where he helped several Fortune 100 clients on billion-dollar tech deals.
 He travels incessantly (30+ countries) and has done business across 5 continents.
 He has a broad set of intellectual interests: he’s conducted chemistry research at the University of Chicago and the Weizmann Institute in Israel, produced a film on English ancient history used at Cambridge and Oxford, and competed as a finalist at the USA Mathematics Olympiad.
 He’s a keen sports fan (American football, basketball, tennis, and cricket), admires Napoleon, and finds the arts a great way to relax and stimulate creativity.